Help & FAQs

 If you are a minor seeking services or a parent, guardian, or caregiver seeking services for a minor, all aforementioned privacy and confidentiality considerations apply.
 Therapists will not typically disclose to parents, guardians, and caregivers information shared by minors in therapy unless it pertains to a limit of confidentiality or the therapist and minor client are in agreement about what, how, and when to disclose information that falls outside the bounds of the limits of confidentiality.

-Also, some therapists who are provisionally licensed (e.g., an LPC who is not licensed to practice independently in the state of Ohio) will meet with a supervisor periodically to discuss their caseload and make sure they are on the right track with their clients.
-Please note that supervisees and supervisors are all held to the same ethical standards mandated by all ethics boards.
-Supervision is conducted with the best interest of the client in mind.
+Therapists who are provisionally licensed (i.e., an LPC who is not licensed to practice independently in the state of Ohio) will meet with a clinical supervisor periodically to discuss their caseload and ensure they are providing the best care possible to their clients.
+Please note that supervisees and supervisors are all held to the same professional, ethical, and legal standards.
+Clinical supervision is conducted with the best interest of the client in mind.

-Your therapist will review matters pertaining to privacy and confidentiality during your first session and will be glad to answer any and all questions you may have.
+Your therapist will review matters pertaining to privacy and confidentiality during your first session and will be glad to answer any and all questions you may have throughout the process.

 3. How do therapists work together with other professionals, like my doctor?